 • Council-managed land and roads

-• Clearer rules to reduce unsafe activities and behaviour in Council buildings and on Council land.
+- Clearer rules to reduce unsafe behaviour and activities in Council buildings and on Council land to enhance the safety of residents, visitors and Council staff.

-• Council assets, trees and regulating building site
+• Council assets, trees & regulating building sites

 How to have your say